district-5/php-mondoc/README.md

     /**
      * @var FavouriteFood
      */
-    protected FavouriteFood|\MongoDB\Model\BSONDocument|null $favouriteFood = null; // Having BSONDocument here is important as inflation will use the property
+    protected FavouriteFood|null $favouriteFood = null; // Having BSONDocument here is important as inflation will use the property

     /**
      * @var FavouriteFood[]
      */
-    protected array|\MongoDB\Model\BSONArray $allFoods = []; // Having BSONArray here is important as inflation will use the property
+    protected array $allFoods = []; // Having BSONArray here is important as inflation will use the property

     /**
      * @var Car
      */
-    protected Car|\MongoDB\Model\BSONDocument|null $car = null; // Having BSONDocument here is important as inflation will use the property
+    protected Car|null $car = null; // Having BSONDocument here is important as inflation will use the property

     /**
      * @var string[]